jsonMartin/readwise-mirror/README.md

   - Automatically creates `[[Links]]` for book titles and authors
   - Contains block level link references *(using the Highlight ID)*.
 Allows to automatically link/transclude any highlight without needing to modify the Readwise note.
 - Supports tags, both within highlights as well as sources (books, articles, etc)
+- Supports Readwise Reader fields, notably the summary and document note

 ## Usage